jentery/506v3/games.md

 lək̓ʷəŋən and W̱SÁNEĆ Territories
 Taught by Jentery Sayers (he / him)

 Here's a list of 150 or so games and interactive fictions I suggest for your player stories this term.
-I also published it as [a GG| list](https://ggapp.io/sfam/lists/playlist-6ag87zsj) if you prefer navigating by cover art instead of text.
-(Note that some works of interactive fiction on this list do not appear in GG|.)
+I also published it as [a GG list](https://ggapp.io/sfam/lists/playlist-6ag87zsj) if you prefer navigating by cover art instead of text.
+(Note that some works of interactive fiction on this list do not appear in GG, thus the GG list is shorter than this one.)

-This list is also biased: aside from relying on material with which I'm relatively familiar, it leans toward games with narrative elements.
+The list is biased: aside from relying on material with which I'm relatively familiar, it leans toward games with narrative elements.
 You won't find many puzzle or sports games, for example.

-When a game is part of a series, I list only one game in that series and include a remark such as "any of them."
+When I recommend a series of games (such as *The Legend of Zelda* or *Metal Gear Solid*), I list only one game in that series and then include a remark such as "any of them."
+I don't expect you to cover an entire series in a single term; however, newer games in a series will likely refer in some way to the ones that preceded them.
+There's also the matter of lore.

 If you'd like content warnings or "emotional spoilers" for a certain work, then try [Does the Dog Die?](https://www.doesthedogdie.com/)

 I'm open to suggestions if none of what's below interests you or you came to the seminar with a particular game or interactive fiction in mind.
-It just needs to be a work I've played and studied a bit.
+It just needs to be something I've played and studied a bit.
 Thanks for meeting me halfway.

 And, of course, don't hesitate to ask if you'd like me to narrow the list based on your interests, a type of game or play, your technology needs, or the like.